fubishio/GreatFirewallEvasion/README.md

 ## Getting Started

 Requires Python 2.7+ and [Scapy](https://scapy.net/) library.
 Please check [here](https://scapy.readthedocs.io/en/latest/installation.html) for installation instructions.
-The program must have root privileges and must have permissions to send packets as many machines don't give that to you by default.
-I used Ubuntu 18.04.1 LTS as a VM but should work on any machine with correct environment and permissions set up.
+The program must have root privileges and permissions to send packets as most machines don't give that to you by default.
+I used Ubuntu 18.04.1 LTS as a VM to develop and run this.

 ### Goals
 The goal of this project is to send a https request for [Falun Gong](https://en.wikipedia.org/wiki/Falun_Gong) past the Great Firewall to China's [Ministry of IT](www.miit.gov.cn) page.
 Falun Gong is definitely not OK in China and is known to be censored and blocked by China's Great Firewall.
 To bypass the firewall, I made a packet sender that fragments and creates "dummy" packets.
 More details in Concepts.